Estimated reading time: 5 minutes

 Fruit tree suckers tend to be persistent and come back every year anyway.

 If you leave a stub, you’re just asking for trouble.
-This is effectively pruning it off with a heading cut (which we explain in this blog).
+This is effectively pruning it off with a heading cut.

 The likely result?